FilipNest/relativefiction/readme.md

 * latitude (number)
 * text (your text, complete with tags)

-You'll get back an object with the following parameters:
+You'll get back a JSON object with the following parameters:

 * result - your parsed story
 * errors - any errors (an array)
 * original - the text you sent

-## Extending with new tags
+## Running it yourself

 If you wish to roll your own version of this, require the `server.js` file in a node.js script (run `npm install` to get dependencies) and pass in the following options: